Respond, Not React is the #AdviceThatSticks

 – Such advice may be accepted and applied only temporarily.
 After a while that advice is forgotten or slips out of memory as the situation eases.
 If the situation returns with vengeance, the advice is again remembered and retrieved and reapplied.
 But by then, it might have lost its earlier relevance or impact.

 – Such advice keeps impacting the receiver on a continued basis.
 This happens when you force through intellect and wisdom to accept the advice as a medium to reach what is a better choice or desired goal rather than looking at it with ego or instinct.
 A few days later it internalizes in your inner self which starts listening to you and heeding that advice.

 , “Businesses must form a habit to seek, value and adhere to professional advice.
 Certainly, not all advice is always applicable, neither is all remembered.
-But a paid for professional advice that sticks on, is relevant and works as a path finder when one is lost in the maze of day-to-day business activity.
+But paid-for professional advice that sticks on, is relevant and works as a pathfinder when one is lost in the maze of day-to-day business activity.
 Suddenly the light bulb turns on.”